awslabs/benchmark-ai/executor/README.md

 ### Inference

 Inference benchmarks use a client-server architecture, where the client sends requests to the host, which contains the ML model.
-To describe such a job, specify `strategy = "client_server"` and add a section describing the server:
+To describe such a job, specify `strategy = "inference"` and add a section describing the server:

 ```toml
 # BenchmarkAI meta